codelibs/fess-docs/en/13.0/install/install.rst

 |Fess| can be available in these environments.

 -  OS: Windows/Unix with Java environment
--  Java: Java 8 update 131 or later
+-  Java: Java 11
--  (RPM or DEB) Elasticsearch: 6.6.X
+-  (RPM or DEB) Elasticsearch: 7.0.X

 If Java is not installed in your environment, see we want to |Fess| from `Oracle site <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`__ to install JDK.
 Embedded Elasticsearch is not recommended for production use.